Alternative to Jail Programs for Drug Offenders

 Know Your Options – A drug charge does not have to mean a drug conviction.

-Being convicted of a crime, especially a drug crime, can have very serious consequences in Pennsylvania.
-A first offense conviction of drugs or DUI could mean a misdemeanor or a felony on your record, depending on your case circumstances.
-If convicted, you face imprisonment, heavy fines and a possible license suspension.
+Being convicted of a crime, especially a drug crime can have very serious consequences in Pennsylvania.
+A first-offense conviction of drugs or a first DUI could mean a misdemeanor or a felony on your record, depending on your case circumstances.
+If convicted, you face imprisonment, heavy fines, and a possible license suspension.

-Whether it was heroin, cocaine, meth, steroids, illegal prescription drugs or simple marijuana possession, you still face jail time, for even a first offense.
+Whether the offense was heroin, cocaine, meth, steroids, illegal prescription drugs, or simple marijuana possession, you still face jail time, for even a first offense.
 Penalties in PA for a drug conviction or guilty verdict are very harsh.

-The good news is, in some cases, the court can opt to allow a defendant to enter a diversion program.
+The good news is, in some cases, the court can opt to allow a defendant to enter an alternative-to-jail program, or diversion program.
 In the case of a drug crime, this usually means rehabilitation instead of jail time and sometimes can mean being able to get the criminal charges expunged from your record.

 Pennsylvania offers several diversion programs for drug offenders—all of which have different requirements to gain admission.